kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 - Sentry MCP: [Sentry MCP Server](https://github.com/getsentry/sentry-mcp)
 - Braintrust MCP: [Braintrust MCP Server](https://www.braintrust.dev/docs/reference/mcp)

+By standardizing these tools via MCP, we don't just give the human a toolkit; we give the Agent a standardized interface to control the entire infrastructure.

 And most important - AI engineering first!
 What do I mean by this?